Ren Sato (racing driver): Formula 4

 Sato made his single-seater debut with Honda Formula Dream Project in the 2018 FIA F4 Japanese Championship.
 He finished seventh in the championship with 58 points in his first season.
 In 2019, Sato dominated the Japanese F4 circuit en route to his first racing championship.
 He won 11 out of the season's 14 races, including eight wins in a row to end the season, and finished on the podium in all but one race.
 Sato clinched the 2019 championship in the penultimate race meeting at Sportsland Sugo, and won the championship by 164 points.

-He took part in the 2019 French F4 Championship round at Circuit de Nevers Magny-Cours as a guest driver.
+Sato took part in the 2019 French F4 Championship round at Circuit de Nevers Magny-Cours as a guest driver.
 In 2020, Sato, along with Ayumu Iwasa, raced full-time in the French F4 Championship.
 Sato finished the season runner-up in the standings behind Iwasa, with four wins and 12 podiums.